Grassroots campaign

 Take the argument into your constituency.

-Once someone understands the case against a public-place vaping ban, the next step is simple: find their MP, personalise the message, and apply pressure locally.
+Once someone understands the case against a ban on vaping and heated tobacco use in public places, the next step is simple: find their MP, personalise the message, and apply pressure locally.